HOW THE 2019 California Building Code (CBC) MAY IMPACT YOUR HOSPITAL DESIGN.

 Part 2: Corridor Width Requirements within California Healthcare Facilities

-By Steven Dannaway, PE, DBIA – The 2019 California Building Code (CBC) specifies minimum width requirements for egress components in healthcare occupancies and is enforced by the Office of Statewide Health Planning and Development (OSHPD).
+By Steven Dannaway, PE, DBIA – The 2019 California Building Code (CBC) specifies minimum width requirements for egress components in healthcare occupancies and is enforced by the California Department of Health Care Access and Information (HCAI) formerly the Office of Statewide Health Planning and Development (OSHPD).
 These requirements are often more restrictive than those encountered in other occupancies.
 The requirements of the Life Safety Code (NFPA 101) must also be considered, although in many cases the CBC is more restrictive.
 The following is a brief discussion on the minimum required egress widths for stairs and doors corridors in Group I-2 and Group I-2.1 occupancies.
 This is Part 2 of a two-part series.
 Part 1 covers egress widths for stairs and doors.

 Corridors: Designers must consider both the requirements of CBC Table 1020.2 and CBC 1224.4.7.
 CBC Chapter 10 defines the minimum corridor width requirements for purpose of the Means of Egress.
 CBC 1224 defines general corridor width requirements within OSHPD-1 (hospitals) and OSHPD-3 facilities (outpatient clinics).
 Designers can think of CBC 1224 as consisting of general requirements based on the normal day-to-day operations of the facility, whereas CBC Chapter 10 requirements apply to corridors used in the required Means of Egress system.